MinhasKamal/Room2XR-Unity/README.md

 ## User Instruction
 ### Leader's Physical Environment Scanning Instruction
 1. Launch "PhotonSceneUnderstanding2021.3.10" app in your HoloLens 2 (Please be sure to follow [HoloLens 2 Leader Package Installation](#hololens-2-leaderfollower-package-installation))
-    - (If you are a Follower launching the app, the CIDER system will automatically connect to the existing Leader)
+    - (If you are a Follower launching the app, the Room2XR system will automatically connect to the existing Leader)
-3. Once connected to the CIDER-Python server, press "Detail-Medium" in "WORLD MESH DETAIL LEVEL" on the control panel (a button-pressed sound will be generated if you successfully press it)
+3. Once connected to the Room2XR-Python server, press "Detail-Medium" in "WORLD MESH DETAIL LEVEL" on the control panel (a button-pressed sound will be generated if you successfully press it)
 4. Press "World mesh" on the control panel to initialize the first update (first column, fourth row)
 5. A virtual environment will be generated in your HoloLens 2 view, aligning with your physical environment, and automatically sent to other connected Followers.
 ### Leader's Environment Update Options